cs3216/cs3216.github.io/assignments/facebook.md

 **Mobile Site URL:** If you have a mobile-friendly version of the website you are building.
-We would advise you to adopt [responsive web design](http://en.wikipedia.org/wiki/Responsive_web_design) so that you don’t spend too much time creating a whole new mobile-friendly version.\
+We would advise you to adopt [responsive web design](http://en.wikipedia.org/wiki/Responsive_web_design) so that you don't spend too much time creating a whole new mobile-friendly version.\
 <span>*For Standalone applications:*</span>

 **Site URL:** This is the URL where your standalone app is located (such